pirelaurent/p5_animationFramework/chapters/tech0-environment.md

 # start module http.
 Be aware port # be the same as chrome.
 I use to have a port # per project.
 python3 -m http.server 8081
 ```
+### some troubles
+When reloading full js ( with cmd shift R  on mac), as the order is not guarantee, sometime load fails.
+Retry several times to go ahead.
+One day, it will be packaged with a tool that respect dependancies...

 ## others tools useful
 ### Gimp
  Very useful for dealing with images and prepare textures